nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <h6 markdown="1" class="card-title">How do I transfer my data to another computer?</h6>

 **Option 1:**
-By default, MedBook will always read `medbook.json` located in `HOME_DIRECTORY of MedBook.jar/data/`.
+By default, MedBook will always read `medbook.json` located in `[HOME_DIRECTORY of MedBook.jar]/data/`.
 Just move your data to `HOME_DIRECTORY of MedBook.jar/data/` in your new device if you wish to import them.

 **Option 2 (with encryption):**
-By default, MedBook will always encrypt your data to `password.enc` in `HOME_DIRECTORY of MedBook.jar/data/` for security reason.
+By default, MedBook will always encrypt your data to `password.enc` in `[HOME_DIRECTORY of MedBook.jar]/data/` for security reason.
 You can move `password.enc` to `HOME_DIRECTORY of MedBook.jar/data/` in your new device and MedBook will ask for your password upon launching.
 </div>
 </div>
 <div class="card mb-3">
 <div markdown="1" class="card-body pt-0 pb-0">
 <h6 markdown="1" class="card-title">What happens if I forget my password?</h6>
 Due to security reason, there is no way to reset to password.
-To continue using the application you need to delete the encrypted data file (located at `HOME_DIRECTORY of MedBook.jar/data/password.enc`) or move it to another location.
+To continue using the application you need to delete the encrypted data file (located at `[HOME_DIRECTORY of MedBook.jar]/data/password.enc`) or move it to another location.
 MedBook will start with a fresh data for you to start over.
 See the next FAQ for restoring data.
 </div>
 </div>
 <div class="card mb-3">
 <div markdown="1" class="card-body pt-0 pb-0">
 <h6 markdown="1" class="card-title">What happens if I accidentally remove `password.enc`?</h6>
 Unfortunately, the encrypted data will be lost along with your password.
 However, you can restore your data if you have `medbook.json` with you.
-Make sure you place them in `HOME_DIRECTORY of MedBook.jar/data/` before launching the app.
+Make sure you place them in `[HOME_DIRECTORY of MedBook.jar]/data/` before launching the app.
 When you start MedBook again, you will be asked to set up a new password.

 We highly discourage users to tamper with `password.enc` for security reason as any encryption can be broken given sufficient amount of time.
 </div>